Human Systems Strategist

 Read the AI thesis →

-• Explore the architecture of AI-native HR systems
+• Explore the architecture of AI-native people systems

-• Identify coordination layers as the new moat in enterprise software
+• Identify coordination layers as the new enterprise software moat

 • Bridge what AI promises and what organizations actually need